elizaOS/jeju/scripts/oracle/README.md

 ### Option 2: Chainlink on Jeju

-If Chainlink deploys to Jeju L3.
+If Chainlink deploys to Jeju.

 **Pros**: Battle-tested, no maintenance
 **Cons**: Expensive, elizaOS feed unlikely to exist